$\mathrm{L}^1$ full groups of flows: Orbit limits and monotone transformations

-\subsection{Orbit limits and Monotone transformations}
+\section{Orbit limits and monotone transformations}

-We begin by showing that dynamics of dissipative transformations in \( \LL^{1} \) full groups of \( \mathbb{R} \)-flows is similar to those in \( \LL^{1} \) full groups of \( \mathbb{Z} \) actions.
-We do so by establishing an analog of Belinskaja's result~\cite[Thm.~3.2]{MR0245756}.
+We begin by showing that the dynamics of dissipatively supported transformations in \( \LL^{1} \) full groups of \( \mathbb{R} \)-flows is similar to those in \( \LL^{1} \) full groups of \( \mathbb{Z} \)-actions.
+We do so by establishing an analog of R.~M.~Belinskaja's result~\cite[Thm.~3.2]{MR0245756}.
 Recall that a sequence of reals is said to have an almost constant sign if all but finitely many elements of the sequence have the same sign.

-\begin{proposition} Let $S$ be a measure-preserving transformation of the real line which commensurates the set $\R^{-}$, suppose that $S$ is dissipative.
-Then for almost all $x\in\R$, the sequence of reals $(S^k(x)-x)_{k\in\N}$ has almost constant sign. \end{proposition} \begin{proof} Let $Q$ be the set of reals $x$ such that $(S^k(x)-x)_{k\in\N}$ does not have almost constant sign, and suppose by contradiction that $Q$ has positive measure.
-Since $S$ is dissipative, we can then find a Borel fundamental domain $A\subseteq\R$ for $S$ which intersects $Q$ with positive measure, and we thus obtain a set $Q'\coloneqq Q\cap A$ all whose translates are disjoint, such that for all $x\in Q'$, $(S^k(x)-x)_{k\in\N}$ does not have almost constant sign.
+\begin{proposition} Let \(S\) be a measure-preserving transformation of the real line that commensurates the set \(\R^{-}\).
+Suppose that \(S\) is dissipatively supported.
+Then for almost all \(x\in\R\), the sequence of reals \((S^k(x)-x)_{k\in\N}\) has an almost constant sign. \end{proposition} \begin{proof} Let \(Q\) be the set of reals \(x\) such that the sequence \((S^k(x)-x)_{k\in\N}\) does not have an almost constant sign.
+Assume, to the contrary, that \(Q\) has positive measure.
+Since \(S\) is dissipative, we can find a Borel wandering set \(A\subseteq\R\) for \(S\) that intersects \(Q\) non-trivially.
+All the translates of \(Q' = Q\cap A\) are disjoint, and for all \(x\in Q'\), the sequence \((S^k(x)-x)_{k\in\N}\) does not have an almost constant sign.